SveltePress/sveltepress/packages/docs-site/src/routes/guide/introduction/+page.md

 ## Layout hierarchy

-:::caution Important
+:::note Root layout is required
-There must have a root layout file.
+There must be a `src/routes/+layout.svelte` or `src/routes/+layout.md` as root layout file.
-Which is `src/routes/+layout.svelte` or `src/routes/+layout.md`.
-**Otherwise the global layout that theme provide would not working!**
+**Otherwise the global layout provided by theme would not working!**
 :::

 For example if your file tree look like this